The Effects Of Lyme Disease On Sexual Health

 - Watch out for signs of depression in your relationship and keep an eye on each other.
 Although it's normal to feel depressed, depression is a more serious condition that has to be addressed.
 Watch your overall health as well.
 Caregivers need assistance and rest.

-- Recognize your loss, make an effort to accept that your diagnosis may have permanently altered your relationship, and try to come up with a new "normal" for the two of you.
+- Recognize your loss, try to accept that your diagnosis may have permanently changed your relationship, and try to come up with a new "normal" for the two of you.

-- Addressing stress is important because it can be brought on by financial concerns, changing job roles, and family obligations.
-Make an effort to resolve these concerns so they don't interfere with your life, especially your desire for sexual intimacy.
+- Addressing stress is important because it can be caused by financial concerns, changing job roles, and family obligations.
+Try to resolve these concerns so they don't interfere with your life, especially your desire for sexual intimacy.

-- Think about being kind to your partner; this can assist to foster intimacy and loving feelings.
+- Think about being kind to your partner; this can help foster intimacy and loving feelings.